aharita/engineer-to-leader/docs/manager-to-director/module-6/index.md

 **Managers look at next week.
 Directors look at next year.**

 If your team is working hard but going in the wrong direction, it is your fault.
+You forgot to provide the direction.
 You define "Winning."
+If you don't define it, everyone invents their own definition.

 ---